ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 shows the exchange (or data provider) or without it.
 For example:
 “NYSE:IBM”, “BATS:IBM” or“IBM”.
 In the case of using the name of a symbol without an exchange prefix, the exchange selected by default is BATS.
-Current symbol name is assigned to ‘ticker’ and ‘tickerid’ built-in variables.
-The variable ‘ticker’ contains the value of the symbol name without an exchange prefix, for example ‘MSFT’.
-The variable ‘tickerid’ is a symbol name with an exchange prefix, for example, ‘BATS:MSFT’, ‘NASDAQ:MSFT’.
-It’s recommended to use ‘tickerid’ to avoid possible ambiguity in the indicator’s displayed values of data taken from different exchanges.
+Current symbol name is assigned to 'ticker' and 'tickerid' built-in variables.
+The variable 'ticker' contains the value of the symbol name without an exchange prefix, for example 'MSFT'.
+The variable 'tickerid' is a symbol name with an exchange prefix, for example, 'BATS:MSFT', 'NASDAQ:MSFT'.
+It's recommended to use 'tickerid' to avoid possible ambiguity in the indicator's displayed values of data taken from different exchanges.
 Fundamentals data could be requested with security too, here you can find more info `Fundamentals Data <Fundamentals_Data>`__.

 The resolution (the second argument of the ``security`` function ) is also set as a string.
 Any intraday resolution is set by specifying a number of minutes.
-The lowest resolution is ‘minute’ which is set by the literal “1”.
-It’s possible to request any number of minutes: “5”, “10”, “21”, etc. ‘Hourly’ resolution is also set by minutes.
+The lowest resolution is 'minute' which is set by the literal “1”.
+It's possible to request any number of minutes: “5”, “10”, “21”, etc. 'Hourly' resolution is also set by minutes.
 For example, the following lines signify an hour, two hours and four hours respectively:
 “60”, “120”, “240”.
 A resolution with a value of 1 day is set by the symbols “D” or “1D”.
-It’s possible to request any number of days: “2D”, “3D”, etc. Weekly and monthly resolutions are set in a similar way: “W”, “1W”, “2W”, …, “M”, “1M”, “2M”.
+It's possible to request any number of days: “2D”, “3D”, etc. Weekly and monthly resolutions are set in a similar way: “W”, “1W”, “2W”, …, “M”, “1M”, “2M”.
 “M” and “1M” are sorts of one month resolution value.
 “W” and “1W” are the same weekly resolution value.
 The